Boom market in small businesses shows signs of cooling

 Continue Reading Below

-The number of small business sales counted by online market BizBuySell.com fell 6.5% during the first quarter from the same period of 2018, following a 6% fourth quarter drop.
+The number of small business sales counted by online market BizBuySell.com fell 6.5 percent during the first quarter from the same period of 2018, following a 6 percent fourth quarter drop.
 BizBuySell.com reported 2,504 first quarter transactions, down from 2,678 a year earlier.

 Sales remain very strong, and the first quarter total is close to the record for a January-March period, according to BizBuySell.com, which compiled its results from a survey of brokers who arrange small business transactions.
 But a number of factors is likely contributing to a slight diminishing of owners' desire to sell and potential buyers' interest in acquiring firms, Jeff Snell, chairman of the trade group International Business Broker Association, said in a statement.
 Among them: Low unemployment, which indicates that many people are satisfied in their jobs and not looking to switch to entrepreneurship.
 Small companies' profits are up, and that may dissuade owners from letting go of their businesses, Snell says.